atomkins/CaseStudy1/casestudy1_MSDS6306_sec402.md

 <br/>
 <b>Client Request:</b> Is there an apparent relationship between the bitterness of the beer and its alcoholic content?
 Draw a scatter plot.
 <br />
 There is a positive linear relationship between ABV and IBU.
-It is estimated that the strength of this liner relationship is 67.1% and r^2 = 45% of the variation in ABV is explained by the IBU level.
+In other words, in general, the higher the alcohol content, the more bitter the beer (and vice versa).
+It is estimated that the strength of this liner relationship is 67.1% and r^2 = 45% of the variation in ABV is explained by the IBU levels.
 <br/>

 ```r